foo-dogsquared/website/_posts/2018-05-1-free-resource-list.markdown

 - [MDN Web Docs](https://developer.mozilla.org/en-US/) &mdash; **(very much recommended)**; if you're trying to learn web development and programming in general, this can be a hub for it

 ## Books
+- [The Architecture on Open Source Applications](http://aosabook.org/en/index.html) &mdash; A bundle of books that are free to read online
 - [Algorithms (by *Jeff Erickson*)](http://algorithms.wtf/) &mdash; it's a good book on algorithms (though not recommended as a first book on data structures and algorithms)
 - [BC Campus Open Ed Open Textbook Database](https://open.bccampus.ca/)
 - [Bookboon](https://bookboon.com/) &mdash; offers premium books as well